vitruv-tools/NeoJoin/scripts/dump/readme.md

 It follows the structure of [ECore](https://eclipse.dev/modeling/emf/).
 NeoCore and eMSL are used by the graph transformation engine [eMoflon::Neo](https://github.com/eMoflon/emoflon-neo).

-To dump the "Target" model in the database to the standard output run:
+To dump the "Source" and "Target" model in the database to the standard output run:

 ```sh
 node dump